top of page

 "Do you count both arms separately as qualification if they both win on the same day?"

 As you can see there are a few grey areas & we're trying to apply things fairly & sensibly.
 There are also discrepancies.
-Independent promoters might allow a newly qualified or an injured pro to do pull a Novice comp which gets noticed by their immediate rivals more than anyone else.
+Independent promoters might allow a newly qualified or an injured pro to do pull their Novice comp which gets noticed by their immediate rivals more than anyone else.
 Some people need some time to progress carefully, others get stuck into the big league straight away & gain results quickly.
 A lot relies on honesty from the pullers themselves & whether or not they realise or keep track of their own qualifications.
-It was suggested by Dean Bolt that a certificate should be issued on qualification to the Pro class for those who do so outside of winning the Novice Nationals.
-The certificates have been made & will list the criteria that was met.
+It was suggested by Dean Bolt that a certificate should be issued on qualification to the Pro class for those who do so outside of winning the then Novice Nationals.
+The certificates have been made & list the criteria that was met.
 These will be given out at future weigh ins.
 If you have a query about your status or want an update of your record contact me (Dan Earthquake via the get in touch button above right) & I will help as best as I can.

 "Why aren't supermatch wins considered for pro status?"